-All well records from the Western Kentucky office moved to the KGS Well Sample and Core library in Lexington will be added to the current archive of Kentucky oil and gas records.
+All well records from the Western Kentucky office moved to the KGS EARL facility in Lexington will be added to the current archive of Kentucky oil and gas records.
 The non-assessed records described above will be methodically examined and, where necessary, missing wells will be entered into the KGS database, documents scanned, and the digital information made available on the KGS website.
 We will update the status map to reflect where inventory and scanning has been completed.

 Viewing remaining records/requesting scans:

-These remaining records can also be physically examined at the KGS Well Sample and Core library in Lexington by appointment.
+These remaining records can also be physically examined at the EARL facility (contact info) in Lexington by appointment.